anzu-3278/AoE2-Theorycrafting/Civilizations/Muscovites.md

    - Missing Camel Rider line.
    - Missing Paladin.
      - While Muscovy and the Russian world writ large did use heavy cavalry, it was substantially different to the western European style of cavalry that the Paladin represents.
-     - Gameplay considerations also played a role here - Paladins with Oprichnina would be downright broken, but I didn't want to dilute its effect or restrict it to just the Scout line.
+     - Gameplay considerations also played a role here - Paladins with Oprichnina would be downright broken, but I didn’t want to dilute its effect or restrict it to just the Scout and Lancer lines.
  - Siege Workshop
    - Missing Siege Ram.
    - Missing Siege Onager.